Vinicius-ufsc/torch_classification/README.md

 - **Customizable Architecture**: Configure your network architecture by editing the `architecture_template.yaml` file in the config folder.
 You can select an architecture and adjust the number of output features and job types to match your specific classification problem.

+- **CLIP as zero-shot | fine-tune**: Use CLIP models to create zero-shot classifiers and fine-tune in your custom dataset.

 - **Data Configuration**: Specify the path to your dataset and the associated CSV files in the `data_template.yaml` file.
 These CSV files should contain image paths relative to the dataset path and their corresponding numerical labels.

 - **Hyperparameter Tuning**: Customize training and evaluation hyperparameters in the `hyps_template.yaml` file to fine-tune your model's performance.